 In exceptional circumstances where a participant in proceedings so wishes and where new evidence has come to light, an application for review of a court judgment which has entered into force may be submitted to the Supreme Court pursuant to the procedure laid down in Chapter 68 of the Code of Civil Procedure.
 An application for review may be submitted within two months of becoming aware of there being a reason for review.
 On the grounds that a participant in proceedings was not represented at the proceedings, an application for review may be submitted within two months of the service of the ruling on the participant or, in the case of a party with no active legal capacity in civil proceedings, on the participant’s legal representative.
 For this purpose, service by public notice is not taken into account.
 An application for review may not be submitted if five years have passed since the entry into force of the court ruling concerning which a review is being sought.
 An application for review may not be submitted on the grounds that the party did not participate or was not represented in the proceedings or in the case laid down in Section 702(2)(8) of the Code of Civil Procedure if ten years have passed since the entry into force of the court ruling.

 The procedure for applying for a review of a court judgment corresponds to the procedure to set aside a default judgment (Section 415 of the Code of Civil Procedure).
-An application for a review must be lodged with the court that made the judgment in the matter of the application for European Small Claims Procedure.
+An application for a review must be lodged with the court that made the judgment in the matter of the application for a European Small Claims Procedure.
 The application must be submitted in writing and it must contain the following: a reference to the judgment for which a review is sought; a petition requesting review of the judgment; the circumstances and grounds for which the judgment should be reviewed.
 After that the court will serve the petition on the counterparty, and assign it a deadline for presenting its position.
-The court is entitled to hold a hearing to rule on the petition that was lodged.
 The court will issue a written ruling regarding the petition.
-If the petition is satisfied, the European Small Claims Procedure will continue in the situation it was in before the ruling was made.
+Where necessary, a petition to set aside a default judgment is dealt with in a court hearing.
+If the petition is satisfied, the proceedings will be reopened and the European Small Claims Procedure will continue in the situation it was before the failure to perform the procedural act which resulted in the judgment in default.
 Appeals may be filed with a district court against court rulings rejecting applications for review of court judgments.
 Appeals may be filed with the Supreme Court against appeal rulings issued by a district court only if the district court rejected the appeal.

-Under Article 21(a)(a) of the Regulation, the accepted languages are Estonian and English.
+Under Article 21a(1) of the Regulation, the accepted languages are Estonian and English.